CharlesGouldmann/prototype-seed/README.md

 When adding new modules to the project, it's important to see if it's possible to build these with some of the existing elements.
 If that's not an option, then see if it's possible to normalize some of the design so that elements can be reused.
-E.g. we shouldn't add a new class or module specific CSS just because a certain design have `padding-bottom: 19px` while everything else have `padding-bottom: 22px`.
+E.g. we shouldn't add a new class or module specific CSS just because a certain design have `padding-bottom: 19px` while everything else has `padding-bottom: 22px`.
 Aesthetically, it might look slightly better, but for the general user and the business it won't have any impact and it only adds additional CSS to maintain.

 It's important to question the design if it will result in unmaintainable or messy code.